CERT-Polska/mwdblib/docs/datamodel.rst

 Object relations
 ----------------

-Next part of Malwarecage model are relations between objects.
+Next part of MWDB model are relations between objects.
 Each object can be associated with parent or child objects, which are somehow related with them.

 Semantics of these relations are depending on object types: